Chronic Pain and Language: A Topic Modelling Approach to Personal Pain Descriptions: Data Acquisition

 \subsection{Target information}

-Pain perception, and its consequent description, are determined by a set of intrinsic personal factors, which range from past experiences and memories, to emotional, psychological, sociocultural, and behavioural contexts.
-The collected data must capture these values in the form of a natural description of pain.
-To this end, an interview composed of 7 questions was designed, with the aim of obtaining a natural description of the patient's pain experience, in their own words, whilst, at the same time, directing it towards the cognitive topics that have been identified as the most relevant for pain assessment.
-The script, validated by multiple health professionals included in the collection process, is as follows (translated from Portuguese):
+An interview composed of 7 questions was designed with the aim of obtaining a natural description of the patient's pain experience, in their own words, whilst directing it towards the cognitive topics relevant for pain assessment.
+The script, validated by multiple health professionals included in the collection process, is as follows:

-\begin{enumerate} \item \textit{Onde localiza a sua dor?} \\ Where does it hurt? \item \textit{Como descreveria a sua dor?
-Como a sente/que sensações provoca?} \\ How would you describe your pain?
-How do you feel it/which sensations does it cause? \item \textit{Como tem evoluído a intensidade da dor no último mês?} \\ How has pain intensity evolved in the past month? \item \textit{Como considera que a dor tem afetado o seu dia-a-dia, nomeadamente na sua atividade física, profissional e social, e o seu estado emocional?} \\ How would you consider pain to affect your day-to-day, namely, your physical, professional, and social activities and your emotional state? \item \textit{Qual considera ser a origem da sua dor?} \\ What do you believe to be the cause of your pain? \item \textit{Como considera que tem evoluído a sua dor, tendo em conta o tratamento (atual) aplicado?} \\ How would you say your pain has evolved, considering the current treatment? \item \textit{Como acha que irá evoluir a sua dor nos próximos meses?} \\ How do you expect your pain to develop in the coming months? \end{enumerate}
+\begin{enumerate} \item \textit{Onde localiza a sua dor?} Where does it hurt? \item \textit{Como descreveria a sua dor?
+Como a sente/que sensações provoca?} How would you describe your pain?
+How do you feel it/which sensations does it cause? \item \textit{Como tem evoluído a intensidade da dor no último mês?} How has pain intensity evolved in the past month? \item \textit{Como considera que a dor tem afetado o seu dia-a-dia, nomeadamente na sua atividade física, profissional e social, e o seu estado emocional?} How would you consider pain to affect your day-to-day, namely, your physical, professional, and social activities and your emotional state? \item \textit{Qual considera ser a origem da sua dor?} What do you believe to be the cause of your pain? \item \textit{Como considera que tem evoluído a sua dor, tendo em conta o tratamento (atual) aplicado?} How would you say your pain has evolved, considering the current treatment? \item \textit{Como acha que irá evoluir a sua dor nos próximos meses?} How do you expect your pain to develop in the coming months? \end{enumerate}